codebam/Cozmo/README.md

 ```

 ### Run
 Run `EddieBot.py` once so that it can generate the `config.ini` file.
-You will get an "Invalid token" error, but just ignore
+You will get an "Invalid token" error due to the
-it.
-Now, edit `config.ini`, and under the Basic Settings section, set your token to the one you received from BotFather.
-You
+`token` setting being blank, but just ignore it.
+Now, edit `config.ini`, and under the `Basic Settings` section, set
-should now be able to run the bot!
+your token to the one you received from BotFather.
+You should now be able to run the bot!

 ## License
     Copyright © 2016 Kamran Mackey